Kotido District: Population

 In 1991, the national population census estimated the district population at about 62,340.
 The national census in 2002 estimated the population of the district at about 129,100.
 The annual population growth rate in Kotido District, between 2002 and 2012, has been calculated at 6.39%.
 It is estimated that in 2012, the population of Kotido District was approximately 236,900.

+Geography and climate

+Kotido District lies within the semi- arid Karamoja region characterized by :